Local Luxe: The $1.5 million cabin that has everything

 The Game Room

-Now if there isn't enough already in this beautiful cabin, the game room will have the kids and the adults competing for hours upon hours.
-If a game of pool isn't your style, some of the classic arcade games will keep you and the family entertained for the week.
+If there isn't enough already in this beautiful cabin, the game room will have the kids and adults competing for hours upon hours.
+Whether a game of pool is your style or you're more of a classic arcade game player, this room will be sure to keep you and the family entertained for the week.

 The Movie Theater

-You may not be able to get everyone in the movie theater room, but I'll tell you that most everyone will fit.
-Let's all kick back and watch a movie at the end of the day.
-Family friendly movie night to a date while the kids sleep will be perfect for anyone.
+You may not be able to get everyone in the movie theater room, but most everyone will fit in this intimate and comfy private theater/.
+It's one of those places where you can say, oh, let's just all kick back and watch a movie at the end of the day, but do it in style.
+From a family-friendly movie night to a date while the kids are sleep, this space will be perfect for anyone looking for a little R & R in a spot tucked away in this cabin.

 The Indoor Pool

-Okay, so it may not be the best day outside due to thunderstorms or snow and cold weather.
-No need to worry because this place has an incredible pool for everyone to enjoy!
-You can swim with the music playing or kick back in the pool area and watch a football game while the kids play.
+And you may be wondering, well what if the weather doesn't turn out so great for our trip?
+There's always the possibility it may not be the best day outside due to thunderstorms, or maybe it's just cold out or even snowing!
+But no need to worry about the weather because this place has an incredible indoor pool for everyone to enjoy!
+You can swim around with the music blasting or kick back in the pool area and watch a football game while the kids play.

 The Outdoor Deck

-As mentioned before the back deck will be a place to be on a mild summer night, or a cool fall day or how about a cold winter day in the hot tub.
+And we can't forget the outdoor feature of this great escape: the back deck is the place to be on a mild summer night, a cool fall day or even a cold winter night spent in the hot tub.
 That's right!
-There is a hot tub for multiple people to enjoy.
-While some can hang in the hot tub, others can relax and stare at the mountains, while someone is grilling those amazing steaks.
-What about a game of corn hole next to the fire pit.
+The deck has a hot tub big enough for multiple people to enjoy, and while some can hang in the hot tub, others can relax and stare at the mountains.
+And last but not least, don't forget the big ole grill where someone can cook up those amazing steaks that put the perfect cap on a day well spent in the Smokies.